gberlu/gberlu.net/content/publication/calderoni_et_al_2016/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder
 image:
-  caption: 'Photo by Travis Saylor from Pexels'
+  caption: 'Photo by Aksonsat Uanthoeng from Pexels'
   focal_point: ""
   preview_only: false